Skip to navigation Skip to content

 • select the Do you want to register a new claim and link the documents? button

-• enter a case note in the Add comments field.
-Select Continue
+• add case notes in the Add comments field.
+Include all actions taken

-• the Review Details screen displays.
-Review the screen for accuracy and select Submit to create a new enquiry case for further action
+• Select Submit to create a new enquiry case for further action

 To link to an existing WIN: